 We Are Watching

-The tyrant and accomplices want to keep us on edge - overwhelmed.
+They want to keep us on edge - overwhelmed.
 We aren’t giving in.
-Watch patterns.
 Keep track.

 Sept 2025